How much does it cost?

 If you would like my office to find out what your benefits are, and guestimate how much your liability will be, fax your insurance information and date of birth to me at (919) 933-0611.
 My assistant will call your insurance carrier and find out about your benefits.
 Of course I should mention that some proportion of the time the information we are given is not entirely accurate, in other words, it always comes with the disclaimer that "verification of benefits does not guarantee payment."
 We will only know with complete certainty once we submit claims on your behalf and receive an EOB or explanation of benefits.
 But at that point we are allowed to negotiate.
 The insurance companies negotiate a discount (supposedly based on volume, but I don't do volume) and in NC it is still legal for you, as an individual, to negotiate your own discount.
 Personally, I am offended by "corporate discounts" and believe that discounts should be based on need.

 The Red Envelope Program

 In many Asian countries, doctors, teachers, and religious leaders are honored with monetary gifts which are presented in a red envelope.
 If you do not have insurance and are of limited means, I have a fixed number of slots in my schedule available to those in need.
-I ask that you honestly consider your priorities and be willing to negotiate a fee with me that we can both feel is fair and reasonable, then place your cash honorarium in a red envelope.
+I ask that you honestly consider your priorities and be willing to negotiate a fee with me that we can both feel is fair and reasonable, then place your cash honorarium in a red envelope (I will happily furnish a receipt).
 The times available for the red envelope program are during the day Mondays through Thursdays (please do not book early morning or late afternoon time slots).
-So if you have a need, go ahead...
-The time slots available for the red envelope program are usually during the day Mondays through Thursdays.
 So if you have a need, go ahead and schedule an appointment confident that I will treat you exactly the same as someone who is paying the full fee because what I want most is for you to get what you need and value what you're getting.